-The Hollywood Reporter called him “A Standout”, and Entertainment Weekly described it as “charismatic crankiness”.
+Described by the Hollywood Reporter as “A Standout”, and by Entertainment Weekly as “charismatic crankiness”.
 The thought-provoking comedy of Roy Wood Jr. crosses cultural lines and has entertained millions nationwide by stage, radio and television.
-Wood currently appears in the TBS‘ hit comedy, Sullivan and Son, guest-starring as the likable sidekick and best friend of bar owner Steve Byrne, who returns to Pittsburgh to run his parent’s local pub.
+Wood was last seen for three years on the TBS‘ sitcom, Sullivan and Son.

-Wood appeared at the 2006 Montreal Just for Laughs Comedy Festival in the “New Faces Showcase” where critics awarded him top honors.
-The Montreal Gazette said, “Roy Wood Jr. gives tremendous show” taking “the top spot”.
-In 2006, Wood appeared on the Bob and Tom Radio Show: The Comedy Tour a one-hour special, which aired on Comedy Central.
-In 2007 Roy performed on The Late, Late Show with Craig Ferguson and BBC America’s The World Stands Up in London.
+Prior to this he also appeared at the 2006 Montreal Just for Laughs Comedy Festival in the “New Faces Showcase”.
+In 2006, Wood appeared on the Bob and Tom Radio Show: The Comedy Tour on Comedy Central.

 Wood has recorded three nationally-released prank call CD’s: My Momma Made Me Wear This (2003), Confessions of a High School Bench Warmer (2005) and I’ll Slap You to Sleep!
 (2009).
 And has recently released his first comedy CD Things I think, I think (2013).